pangolindex/exchange-contracts/contracts/staking-positions/README.md

 \textit{reward proportion} = \frac{\textit{position staked balance}}{\textit{total staked balance}} \times \frac{\textit{position staking duration}}{\textit{average staking duration}}
 $$

-[The proof section below](#sar-proof) describes how this formula is used to derive an algorithm that can calculate rewards in *O(1)*.
+[The proof section at the end](#sar-proof) describes how this formula is used to derive an algorithm that can calculate rewards in *O(1)*.

 ### Rationale